1. Tunefox.com

 Tags: #fiddle tune, #vocal song, #up-tempo

-Written and published as ‘Lubly fan’ in 1844, Buffalo gals, was originally produced by the blackface minstrel of john Hodges, who is famous for his performance in ‘cool white’.
+Written and published as ‘Lubly fan’ in 1844, Buffalo gals, was originally produced by the John Hodges, who is famous for his performance in ‘cool white’.
 The popular performance was particularly famous in the United States with several minstrels tweaking the lyrics to entertain their local audience.
 Examples are the versions titled after each locale like New York having New York gals, Boston having Boston gals and Alabama having Alabama gals (this particular version was recorded by Alan Lomax and Shirley Collins while on a trip in 1959).
 Buffalo, New York stands out as the best among all these versions.
 The song has also been featured on several films set like Texas (1941), Dixie (1943), It's a Wonderful Life (1946), and High Noon (1952).
 For all these adaptation and nice ring around the tune, it was classed among the top 100 western songs of all time by western writers of America.
 The tune was really common to areas that had ‘dancing girls’ had their performance and had the interest of bars concert halls and particularly buffalo, New York canal district where freight men and crewmen received their wages.

 • Banjo Buffalo Gals Scruggs Style